 Going digital will help you shrink file cabinets to a small drawer.
 By doing that, you’ll encourage everyone to keep paper files to a minimum, while also sending the message that you’re a company that prefers to work electronically.
 The document management tool can help make it easy for employees to access old files when necessary.

-If you haven’t discovered the power of technology to transform your meetings, you may be missing a great opportunity.
-Even if all your meetings involve sitting around a conference table with team members or clients, you can eliminate paper waste and improve the content of your meetings.
+If you haven’t discovered the power of technology to transform your meetings, you may be missing a valuable opportunity.
+Let’s say all your meetings involve sitting around a conference table with team members or clients.
+Even then, you can eliminate paper waste and improve the content of the meetings.
 If your team members have tablets or laptops, encourage them to use them for note taking rather than relying on a pen and pad of paper.
 Use a projector or whiteboard for your visuals instead of paper-based handouts.

 3. Invest in e-receipts.